Chance093/grader/README.md

 ## 🧠 Why I Built It

-While teaching myself math through textbooks and problem sets, I wanted a simple way to measure my performance, without spreadsheets or heavy apps. `gradectl` keeps things focused and minimal: no sign-ins, no forgotten spreadsheets, just a CLI to log your progress and see how you’re improving.
+While teaching myself math through textbooks and problem sets, I wanted a simple way to measure my performance, without spreadsheets or heavy apps. `grader` keeps things focused and minimal: no sign-ins, no forgotten spreadsheets, just a CLI to log your progress and see how you’re improving.